 - Are less expensive than forged knives

-Commercial cutlery is available with a variety of handle types and constructions.
+Commercial cutlery is available with a variety of knife handle types and constructions.

 Wood handled cutlery used to be very common, but has fallen out of favor with health inspectors due to food safety concerns.
 While very attractive and comfortable to use, wood handled knives are not as durable and can trap bacteria.